 Kevin established the Foundation's Rainer Arnhold Fellows Program in 2003 for social entrepreneurs focused on scalable solutions to poverty.
 He went on to establish the Henry Arnhold Fellows Program in 2016 that concentrates on finding scalable solutions to conservation and climate problems.
 Both the programs gives fellows a chance to design for impact that can go big.
 Kevin teaches and mentors fellows in numerous other programs for social entrepreneurs and is on the executive committee of Big Bang Philanthropy, a group of funders working together to direct more money to those best at fighting poverty.
 Kevin attended medical school and completed his residency at UC San Francisco and continues to call SF home.

-Vicky Tauli-Corpuz (Kankanaey Igorot of the Cordillera region of the Philippines) is a UN Expert on Human Rights, an institution and movement builder, and community organizer.
-She is currently the UN Special Rapporteur on the Rights of Indigenous Peoples, appointed to this post in 2014.
-Her experience in fighting for human rights dates back to the early 1970s when she became part of the anti-dictatorship struggle against President Marcos in the Philippines and the assertion of Indigenous peoples’ rights to self-determination.
+Vicky Tauli-Corpuz (Kankanaey Igorot of the Cordillera region of the Philippines) is a UN Expert on Human Rights, an institution and movement builder, and a community organizer.
+She is a former UN Special Rapporteur on the Rights of Indigenous Peoples.
+Her experience in fighting for human rights dates back to the early 1970s when she became part of the anti-dictatorship struggle against President Marcos in the Philippines and the assertion of Indigenous Peoples’ rights to self-determination.